Flag of the Byelorussian Soviet Socialist Republic: Previous flags of the Soviet era

 Before 1951, several different flags had been in use since the Revolution.
 The earliest flag was plain red, and was used in 1919 during the existence of the Lithuanian–Byelorussian SSR.
 After the formation of the Byelorussian SSR, the lettering ССРБ (SSRB) was added in gold to the top hoist.
 This design was changed in 1937, when a hammer and sickle and red star were placed above the letters; at the same time, the typeface was changed, and the text of the lettering was altered to БССР (BSSR).
 During the 1940s, the hammer and sickle and red star were removed from the flag, and a gold border was added to the letters.
 This flag remained in use until the adoption of the 1951 flag.
 In August 1991, the white-red-white flag was reintroduced as the new flag of the newly independent Belarus.
-In 1995, the 1951 version was reused with minor changes: the communist symbol was removed and the white-in-red ornament changed to red-in-white one.
+In 1995, the 1951 version was reused with minor changes: the communist symbol was removed and the white-in-red ornament changed to a red-in-white one.